Mentor-Friends/FreeschemaFrontendDocs/Lifecycle.md

 In Stateful widget you need to define a method called getHtml() which will return a string.
 The html that is defined in this getHtml() section is rendered.

-If there is any data that needs to be added to this widget the best place to call it is in widgetDidMount().
-Currently we need to add this.render() inside of the widgetDidMount() once the data has been loaded.
+If there is any data that needs to be added to this widget the best place to call it is in before_render().
+Currently we need to add this.render() inside of the before_render() once the data has been loaded.

-addEvents() is called when the widget has been added to DOM and you need to add user functionality there. addEvents is called after the new element is rendered to the dom.
+after_render() is called when the widget has been added to DOM and you need to add user functionality there. after_render is called after the new element is rendered to the dom.

 This can be shown in the lifecycle below
 ![local_to_real_nodes](images/lifecycle.png)